zoli2010/mlh-init-2022/Turtle Pong/README.md

 # turtle-pong

-This simple pong game was created for [MLH INIT 2022](https://init.mlh.io): Day 1.

 ## Inspiration
 This game was inspired by Atari's Pong, developed by Allan Alcorn.
 According to the Wikipedia page for Pong, it is a "table tennis-themed arcade sports video game, featuring simple two-dimensional graphics."
 Pong was released in 1972, and contained two controllable balls and a fast-moving ball.